RCPT Minors

 The minor in Outdoor Recreation and Leadership (OURL) consists of courses to develop the student’s outdoor leadership skills in areas such as adventure-based programming, wilderness first aid, natural and cultural interpretation, and challenge course programming.
 Students majoring in a variety of disciplines will find this minor an excellent way to develop leadership skills for a variety of outdoor related careers.
 Students have the option to choose between one of two tracks based on consultation with the OURL academic advisor.
 No perquisites are required; however, enrollment is limited each year based on available space.
 The minor is open to all students with an overall GPA of 2.5 or higher.

-Recreation, Parks and Tourism (15 Credits)
+Recreation, Parks and Tourism (A, 15 Credits)

 The minor in Recreation, Parks and Tourism seeks to academically engage students through diverse learning opportunities with an emphasis on experiential learning.
 This approach specifically targets the development of professional competencies in the areas of: (1) foundational knowledge, (2) program leadership, (3) administrative and management functions, and (4) professional skills and behavior.
 Emphasis is placed on developing the students’ critical thinking skills as the foundation for competency development.
+This minor fulfills the A area of the REAL Curriculum.

 Tourism and Special Events (15 Credits)